leodeslf/leaf/src/engg/oop/design_patterns.md

 **Interpreter**|Provides *a representation for a given language's grammar* along with the corresponding interpreter.
 **Iterator**|Allows clients to *sequentially access all the elements of a collection* without exposing its underlying representation.
 Pattern also known as Cursor.
 **Mediator**|An interface that *encapsulates communication between a group of objects* as a central authority, keeping those objects from referring to each other directly.
-**Memento**|Offers a way to *capture and save an object's internal state*, letting us to reuse or restore it later.
+**Memento**|Offers a way to *capture and save an object's internal state*, letting us reuse or restore it later.
 Pattern also known as Token.
 **Observer**|A subscription model to *notify and update objects from a one-to-many dependency* based on the dependency's events.
 Pattern also known as Publish/Subscribe.
 **State**|An object that *alters other object's behavior when its internal state changes*, those objects will appear to change its class.
 Pattern also known as Objects for State.
 **Strategy**|*A family of interchangeable algorithms encapsulated in different classes* to be used by a single one through a generic interface.
 Pattern also known as Policy.